dea980/python_review/README.md

 **Character:**

 - Need to check the input range.
-- Check to the trials and restart or end the game.
+- Check the 3 trials and restart or end the game.

 **Run:**